 On our site, we’ve compiled a list of member countries of the Hague Convention for apostilles.
 This list comprises the participating nations that recognize apostilles; with these nations, your apostille certificate will be legally recognized.
 For the vast majority of these cases, no further legalization or embassy certification will be required.

-These countries include Australia, Burkina Faso, Chile, Denmark, Egypt, Finland, Greece, Hungary, India, South Korea, Latvia, Malaysia, New Zealand, Paraguay, Romania, Saudi Arabia, Tunisia, Ukraine, Vietnam, and Zambia.
+These countries include United States, Mexico, Australia, Burkina Faso, Chile, Denmark, Egypt, Finland, Greece, Hungary, India, South Korea, Latvia, Malaysia, New Zealand, Paraguay, Romania, Saudi Arabia, Tunisia, Ukraine, Vietnam, and Zambia.

 For a full list of participating nations, please take a look at our “What Is Apostille?” page.